-Having worked with Essendon Football Club, North Melbourne Football Club, Sport and Recreation Victoria and over 60 local community sporting organisations, Game Changers has empowered over 2,500 young sporting leaders on residential camps and workshops, creating a lasting impact in their lives and local communities.
+Having worked with Essendon Football Club, the Victorian State Government and Rye Dromana Rosebud Bendigo Bank Sport, Game Changers has empowered over 2,800 young sporting leaders on residential camps and workshops, creating a lasting impact in their lives and local communities.

 Game Changers has a vision that all Australian sporting clubs have a positive culture where every person has deep connection, purpose and positive impact.
 Our mission is to empower Australian sporting clubs with the skills, courage and character to have all players reach their greatest human potential.